-It is the responsibility of the instructor to maintain class books and adequate records necessary for class attendance control and grading.
-At the beginning of each semester it is important that faculty members check attendance and immediately notify the Registrar concerning students on class rolls who have not reported to class.
-For electronically delivered classes, the faculty member must ascertain that students logged in to the course at least once prior to the 5th class day of summer terms or the 11th class day of spring and fall semesters to verify attendance/participation.
+Attendance accounting is required to fulfill a federal requirement regarding financial aid disbursement and to determine whether a student must be dropped for non-attendance or non-payment.
+At the beginning of each semester faculty members are expected to notify the Registrar concerning students on class rolls who have not reported to class.
+For electronically delivered classes, the faculty member must ascertain whether students logged in to the course at least once prior to the 5th class day of summer terms or the 11th class day of spring and fall semesters to verify attendance/participation.
 For purposes of attendance accounting, logging in to the course at least once before the 5th class day for summer terms or the 11th class day for regular terms constitutes attendance.
-Instructors in all courses are accountable for accurate record keeping regarding attendance.
-Two preliminary rosters will be issued prior to the 11th day of class during the fall and spring semesters and prior to the 5th day of class during summer terms.
-These rosters are used to fulfill a federal requirement regarding financial aid disbursement and to determine whether a student must be dropped for non-attendance or non-payment.
-The rosters must be returned by the deadline in person, or by fax, with the respective notations regarding attendance.
-It is mandatory that the faculty member check attendance and sign the rosters to verify the attendance status of each person on the roster.
-Class rolls and records are the property of the instructor and are retained by the faculty member.
-Grade books are available at no expense to the instructor.
+Attendance accounting must be completed prior to the 11th day of class during the fall and spring semesters and the 5th day of class during summer terms.
+Attendance accounting is completed electronically in the Banner system.
+Instructions are provided to all faculty members prior to the beginning of each semester.